swider55/angular-authentication-and-authorization/README.md

-# Angular authentication and authorization with JEST
+# Angular authentication and authorization with JEST, signal and a new control flow

 ## Overview
-This project is a straightforward login page developed using Angular 17.
-The focus of this application is to provide a basic functional interface for user authentication.
+This project is a straightforward login page using Angular 17.
+The focus of this application is to provide a basic functional interface for user authentication, using Signals introduced in Angular 16 and a new control flow system from Angular 17.
+Also this project uses JEST instead Jasmine/Karma

 ### Key Features
 - **Angular 17**: The latest version of Angular offers cutting-edge features and optimized performance for building modern web applications.
+It includes new enhanced control flow system.
+- **Signals**: system introduced in ANgular 16. that granularly tracks how and where your state is used throughout an application, allowing the framework to optimize rendering updates.
 - **JEST Testing Environment**: Despite the integration of Angular and JEST still being experimental, this project leverages JEST for its test environment.
 - **Realworld API Backend**: The backend interactions are handled through the Realworld API, ensuring a robust and reliable data management system.